Bayesian Approach for Two Binomial Samples

-We now show how to apply various Bayesian techniques to two samples whose data follows a binomial distribution.
-E.g. suppose we toss two coins multiple times and we investigate the percentage of heads that we observe from each coin.
+We now show how to apply various Bayesian techniques to two samples whose data follow a binomial distribution.
+E.g. suppose we toss two coins multiple times and investigate the percentage of heads from each coin.
 We will assume that the coins are independent in the sense that these percentages are independent of each other.

 Topics